wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/deterministic-modules.md

 ## Testing the Deterministic Modules

-The `core-deterministic:testing` module executes some basic JUnit tests for the `core-deterministic` and `serialization-deterministic` JARs.
+The `core-deterministic:testing` module executes some basic JUnit tests for the `core-deterministic` and `serialization-deterministic` `.jar` files.
 These tests are compiled against the deterministic `rt.jar`, although they are still executed using the full JDK.

 The `testing` module also has two sub-modules:

 1. `core-deterministic:testing:data`
     * This module generates test data such as serialised transactions and elliptic curve key pairs using the full non-deterministic `core` library and JDK.
-This data is all written into a single JAR which the `testing` module adds to its classpath.
+This data is all written into a single `.jar` which the `testing` module adds to its classpath.
 2. `core-deterministic:testing:common`
     * This module provides the test classes which the `testing` and `data` modules need to share.
 It is therefore